cloudflare/cloudflare-docs/content/email-security/deployment/inline/setup/office-365-area1-mx/_index.md

     </div>

-8. Select **Update Text Add-Ons**.
+10. Select **Update Text Add-Ons**.

 ### Use cases

-Refer to [Use cases](/email-security/deployment/inline/setup/office-365-area1-mx/use-cases/) to learn how to set up ofr different scenarios.
+Refer to [Use cases](/email-security/deployment/inline/setup/office-365-area1-mx/use-cases/) to learn how to set up your environment for different scenarios.

 ## 5. Update your domain MX records